It doesn’t make me crazy

 As it has painful proof of it.

-I’ll burn those extra calories, taking it in aloud.
+I’ll burn those extra calories, taking it in allowed.

 I do not need to schedule the time; the words are always open to me.

 They are the most intimate and precious possessions of mine.

 It fascinates me how the simple things in life,